St James, Gatley,

 Let us pray

 God of love, we pray for all who are unwell.
-We pray by name for for Alexis, Iris, Anne, Kath, Mary, Ceri, Martina, Christine, Malcolm and Tilly.
-Bless them and strengthen them.
-We pray for their families, and we name in our hearts anyone else we know who is unwell and in need of prayer… Lord, in your mercy, hear our prayer.
+Help them to know your faithful and loving presence.
+We pray, Lord, for Millie, Sue, Andrew, Alexis, Iris, Anne, Kath, Mary, Ceri, Martina, Christine, Malcolm and Tilly.
+Lord, in your mercy, hear our prayer.

 You may want to make some personal prayers of your own here